DuyguGoksu/BrainstationCapstoneProject/README.md

 ## **Project Overview**

-This project is about predicting song popularity using numeric data as well as text data (i.e., lyrics).
+This project focuses on predicting song popularity using numeric data as well as text data (i.e., lyrics).
 Music platforms such as Spotify have playlists made for everyone in addition to personalized lists.
 These playlists mostly consist of top songs or new releases in some genre.
 To get into these playlists, a track must have a high popularity score(around 50 out of 100).
 Popularity score of a track mostly depends on recent stream count and save and skip rate.

 A model that predicts track popularity is a very helpful tool for artists who are trying to get into top category playlists.
 There are around 11 million artists on Spotify.
 Each get paid about $0.003 - $0.005 per stream, which they also share with their music label company.
 The outcomes of this project will help artists and record companies that represent them increase their revenue.
 Also, listeners' choice will be understood better, and this will improve their user experience.